DeathSurfing/College-Notes/Year 2/DBMS/Labs/Lab 5.md

 (6, 2);    -- 2 Office Chairs
 ```
 ![[Screenshot 2025-07-31 at 3.18.18 PM.png]]![[Screenshot 2025-07-31 at 3.18.25 PM.png]]![[Screenshot 2025-07-31 at 3.18.33 PM.png]]
+## Conclusion:

+In this experiment, we successfully created a Retail Store Database schema with proper relational table design and constraints.
+The database correctly handled products, categories, and orders with enforced data integrity via foreign keys, default values, and CHECK constraints.
+We inserted sample data into each table and verified successful relationships through consistent query results.
+This structure provides a strong foundation for more advanced retail data management and reporting.